6 Free Lovely Lacy Knitting Patterns to Overcome Summertime Heat

 I needed the patterns to meet a few criteria.

-2) They need to be loose.
+2) Loose.
 No explanation necessarily, I trust.

 Fortunately, the Ravelry pattern browser did not fail me, and so for your viewing pleasure I offer 7 free knitting patterns for openwork summer shirts.
 For all of you who suffer the same tank-top issue I struggle with, or for those who need a swimsuit cover-up, these are for you!